kubernetes-sigs/cluster-api/docs/proposals/20210203-externally-managed-cluster-infrastructure.md

 We could have an adhoc CRD https://github.com/kubernetes-sigs/cluster-api/issues/4095

-This would introduce complexity for the CAPI ecosystem with yet an additional CRD and it woudn't scale well across providers as it would need to contain provider specific information.
+This would introduce complexity for the CAPI ecosystem with yet an additional CRD and it wouldn't scale well across providers as it would need to contain provider specific information.

 ### ManagementPolicy field

 As an alternative to the proposed annotation, a `ManagementPolicy` field on Infrastructure Cluster spec could be required as part of this contract.
-The field would be an enum that initially has 2 possisble values: managed and unmanaged.
+The field would be an enum that initially has 2 possible values: managed and unmanaged.
 That would require a new provider contract and modification of existing infrastructure CRDs, so this option is not preferred.

 ## Upgrade Strategy